Limbang Division: Geography

 Limbang Division splits Brunei Darussalam into two; West Brunei to the west and Temburong District in the middle of Limbang and Lawas districts.
 Limbang is located between West Brunei and Temburong, while Lawas is located between Temburong and the Malaysian state of Sabah.
 This geographical situation, as well as the autonomy of Sabah and Sarawak in immigration affairs means that immigration checks are required when travelling into or out of Limbang Division by road.

 Demography

 As of 2002, the population of Limbang Division was 81,152.
 This makes Limbang one of the most sparsely populated divisions in Sarawak with only 10.5 people per square kilometre.
 Most of the Limbang Division population is concentrated in the coastal areas of Limbang and Lawas.

 Ethnics

-Limbang is traditionally a home to Malay, Lun Bawang, Kedayan, Kelabit, Iban, Murut/Lun Bawang, Chinese and Orang Ulu people.
+Limbang is traditionally a home to Bisaya, Malay, Lun Bawang, Kedayan, Kelabit, Iban, Murut/Lun Bawang, Chinese and Orang Ulu people.
 Other Sarawakian ethnic groups do exist, especially Bidayuh and Melanau, who migrate from various parts of Sarawak.
 It has one of the highest concentration of Orang Ulu and Kedayan people.
 Due to being so close to Brunei, the Malay dialect in Limbang Division is somehow distinct to other parts of Sarawak.
 It has more Kedayan, Brunei Malay and Sabah regional dialect influences to it.